-Isn’t it amazing how the smell of homemade bread wafting through the air can transcend us back in time?
+Isn’t it amazing how the smell of homemade Italian bread wafting through the air can transcend us back in time?
 A time when things were simple.
-Flour + yeast + water = bread.
+Flour + yeast +salt+ water = bread.
+Not to mention, can bring people out from the caves of Electronicville.
+They will stop their video games, put down the tablet or laptop, even pause their favorite Netflix show.
+Before you know it, they arrive in your kitchen waiting for that scrumptious flavor of warm bread and butter!

-When baking bread, I always use a high quality bread flour.
+When baking Italian bread, always use a high quality bread flour.
 The higher protein content of the bread flour, ie. gluten, the lighter and chewier the texture.
 Have you ever made homemade bread that comes out too crumbly or dense?
 Using bread flour will help solve that problem.
 It’s all in the gluten production.
-So, that means mixing or kneading the dough longer.
+Kneading the bread for 8-10 minutes minimum to develop the gluten will give you a delicious tasting bread!

-I used a cool rise method for this bread which seems to yield the best flavor, by letting the bread to rise overnight in the refrigerator.
-For an extra special touch, brush loaves with an egg wash before baking and sprinkle the loaves with sesame seeds to give your loaves that bread bakery look.
+I used a cool rise method for this bread by letting the bread rise overnight in the refrigerator, which seems to yield the best flavor,.
+For an extra special touch, brush loaves with an egg wash before scoring, sprinkle the loaves with sesame seeds to give your loaves that special bakery look.
+Absolutely delicious!

 - 5 cups bread flour